Chris is an engineer, thinker, and philosopher who enjoys exploring futuristic ideas and technology.

 Ocean Current Energy

 Harnessing the power of the currents of the ocean is not a new idea.
-In the vast oceans of earth, there are currents that constantly travel the globe.
+In the vast oceans of the earth, there are currents that constantly travel the globe.
 The currents churn the sea in a never-ending underwater ‘river.’
 This untapped source of energy may provide the electricity of the future.
 The concept is simple.
 A stationary set of turbines would rest in the ocean and would be turned by the natural movement of the water.
-This power generation facility essentially acts like a wind power plant except that it is constructed underwater.
-Challenges with this proposition include find a suitable location with enough water movement, constructing a machine that can survive the ocean, and preventing environmental damage.
+This power generation facility essentially acts as a wind power plant except that it is constructed underwater.
+Challenges with this proposition include finding a suitable location with enough water movement, constructing a machine that can survive the ocean and preventing environmental damage.

 Oceanic Thermal Energy

 Between the Tropic of Cancer and the Tropic of Capricorn exists a portion of the ocean that experiences significant thermal stratification.
 These relatively shallow layers of water with varying temperatures have the potential to create electricity.
 To harness this energy, you would need to use a heat exchanging device to turn a turbine.
-However, in the case liquid ammonia would need to be piped through the system instead of water because of its low boiling point.
+However, in this case, liquid ammonia would need to be piped through the system instead of water because of its low boiling point.
 Cold water from the lower layers of the ocean would be pumped into the system to cause the ammonia to condense.
 Then when it warms up in the hot layer of the ocean, it would turn back into a gas creating enough pressure to rotate a turbine.

 Although a unique idea, current research shows that it is not likely to be very efficient.
 In addition to this, it would be difficult to transmit or store the energy generated from this to use where it is needed.
-Even so, this idea is not completely of off the table.
+Even so, this idea is not completely off the table.

 About seven percent of the energy consumed in the United States comes form nuclear energy.
 In this type of power plant, radioactive materials release energy by a process of nuclear fission.
-This energy is used to heat water that turn turbines to create electricity.
+This energy is used to heat water that turns turbines to create electricity.

 While this type of power plant can generate immense amounts of energy, many significant challenges and roadblocks exist for nuclear energy.
-These power plants are also very expensive to build and require a feasible way to dispose of the toxic waste.
+These power plants are also very expensive to build and require a feasible way to dispose of toxic waste.
 The perceived fear of terrorism and nuclear disasters is another roadblock for these clean and efficient power plants.

 More recently though, there has been extensive research into the viability of Thorium as a greener and safer alternative to traditional uranium nuclear power plants.
 Thorium is much easier to find in nature and produces less waste.
-The process by which energy is extracted from this material is also different from that traditional uranium reactors.
+The process by which energy is extracted from this material is also different from that of traditional uranium reactors.
 Expect to see more about this form of nuclear fuel in the future.